willkessler/jupyterterminals/README.md

-# Insert Linux Shells inside Jupyter Notebooks
+# Insert Linux Terminals (Shells) into Jupyter Notebooks

 ### Usage

-You can insert terminal cells using a button added to your Jupyter toolbar.
+With this plugin, you can insert terminal cells (shells) using a button added to your Jupyter toolbar.
 You can remove them by just deleting the cell (it's a markdown cell the plugin modifies to instead display a terminal).

-For any terminal cell, using the metadata for that cell, you can :
+For any terminal cell, by adjusting the metadata for that cell, you can :

 1. Set the number of lines of text displayed (and thereby, height of the cell)
 1. Set an initial command to run when the terminal is opened.